gdquest-demos/godot-demos-2022/save-game/README.md

 There are two workarounds until this bug is fixed:

-1. Don't use sub-resources.
-If your game isn't too big, you may consider having all the properties you need in the SaveGame resource, or you could save a handful of resources separately.
+1. *Don't use sub-resources.* If your game isn't too big, you may consider having all the properties you need in the SaveGame resource, or you could save a handful of resources separately.
 I haven't pushed this approach, but it could be nice, as it'd allow you to save and load the inventory from the inventory menu, etc. But your save data would be split into multiple files.
-2. Copy the save game file's content to a temporary file to avoid Godot's cache and force it to load everything.
+2. *Copy the save game file's content* to a temporary file to avoid Godot's cache and force it to load everything.

-In this project, we use the trick of copying the save game file's content.
-See SaveGame.gd's load_savegame() function for the code.
-Despite this bug, I'd say it's still worth using resources for how easy it is to share them in memory.
+In this project, we use the second trick, copying the save game file's content.
+See `SaveGame.gd`'s `load_savegame()` function for the code.
+Despite this bug, I'd say it's still worth using resources for the code it saves you in the long run and how easy it is to share them in memory.

 ## Rewriting resource paths